 Emergency Medical Services, more commonly known as EMS, is a system that provides emergency medical care.
-Once it is activated by an incident that causes serious illness or injury, the focus of EMS is emergency medical care of the patient(s).
+Once activated by an incident that causes serious illness or injury, the focus of EMS is emergency medical care of the patient(s).

 EMS is most easily recognized when emergency vehicles or helicopters are seen responding to emergency incidents.
-But EMS is much more than a ride to the hospital.
+However, EMS is much more than a ride to the hospital.
 It is a system of coordinated response and emergency medical care, involving multiple people and agencies.
 A comprehensive EMS system is ready every day for every kind of emergency.

 Whether you’re looking for an exciting career or just want CPR training, Mountwest has an array of opportunities in EMS education to meet your needs.